JoryPein/BurpSuite-HAR-Exporter/readme.md

-# bpi2har
+# BurpSuite-HAR-Exporter

-**bpi2har**, BurpSuite-HAR-Exporter, is a Python-based tool designed to facilitate the conversion of saved Burp Suite HTTP items to the HTTP Archive (HAR) format.
+**BurpSuite-HAR-Exporter**, is a Python-based tool designed to facilitate the conversion of saved Burp Suite HTTP items to the HTTP Archive (HAR) format.

 ## Installation

-To use **bpi2har**, make sure you have Python installed on your system.
+To use **BurpSuite-HAR-Exporter**, make sure you have Python installed on your system.
 You can then install the necessary dependencies using the following command:

 ```shell
 poetry install